Galaxy stellar and total mass estimation using machine learning: Sample Selection and Dataset Foundation

 \subsection{Data input and target generation for GBDT}

 For GBDT modelling \citep{friedman2001}, the model inputs are a number of summary statistics extracted from the particles of the simulated galaxies.
-We use the following quantities: the $r$-band absolute magnitude $M_r$ and $g$-$r$ colour of a galaxy, the star-formation rate, the S{\'e}rsic index $n_{\rm Ser}$, the stellar axis ratio $c/a$, the velocity dispersion $\sigma_{\rm v}$, the dimensionless spin attribute $\lambda$, the kinetic bulge-to-total ratio $B/T$, and the cold and hot orbital fractions $f_{\rm cold}$ and $f_{\rm hot}$.
+We use the following quantities: the $r$-band absolute magnitude $M_r$ and $g$-$r$ colour of a galaxy, the star-formation rate, the S{\'e}rsic index $n_{\rm Ser}$, the stellar axis ratio $c/a$, the velocity dispersion $\sigma_{\rm v}$, the dimensionless spin attribute $\lambda$ (quantifying the degree of stellar rotation, see \citealt{2007MNRAS.379..401E} for a detailed definition), the kinetic bulge-to-total ratio $B/T$, and the cold and hot orbital fractions $f_{\rm cold}$ and $f_{\rm hot}$.
 Notice that orbit fractions can not be directly obtained without dynamical modelling. and are only used in GBDT tasks.
 Detailed descriptions of the quantities can be found in Table \ref{tab:GBDT_input}.

 Using the above-mentioned quantities, we make predictions on the stellar mass $M_*$, dark matter mass $M_{\rm DM}$, and total mass $M_{\rm tot}$ of our galaxies, as well as on the mass-to-light ratio $M_*/L$ and dark matter fraction $f_{\rm dm}$.
 For training purposes, all these quantities are determined within one $R_{\rm hsm}$.